foliveira/blog/_posts/2015-04-15-jscs-and-jscs-fixer.md

 ## Creating a package

-First of all, the atom.io documentation pages are great regarding the editor's customisation and the how-to's for creating new themes or packages are also excellent.
+First, the atom.io documentation pages are great regarding the editor's customization and the how-to's for creating new themes or packages are also excellent.

 I've followed the instructions on [this][atom-docs] page and as quickly as waiting on a new editor window to open, I had my first Atom package skeleton ready for me to hack on it.